Sangju: Divisions

 Sangju is divided into one eup, seventeen myeon, and six dongs.
 These 24 primary divisions are made up of 361 ri.

 The lone eup is Hamchang, on the city's northern border with Mungyeong.

 From west to east along the city's northern border, the myeon are Hwabuk-myeon, Oeseo-myeon, Euncheok-myeon, and Ian-myeon which adjoins Hamchang-eup.
 From north to south along the western border are Sabeol-myeon, Jungdong-myeon, and Nakdong-myeon.
 From east to west along the southern border are Cheongni-myeon, Gongseong-myeon, Modong-myeon, and Moseo-myeon in the southwest corner.
 Along the central western border lie Hwadong-myeon and Hwanam-myeon.
 In addition, the interior of the city includes Hwaseo-myeon, Gonggeom-myeon, Naeseo-myeon and Oenam-myeon.

-The dongs are clustered around the city center, and from 1986 to 1995 they made up all of Sangju (see "History, above).
+The dongs are clustered around the city center, and from 1986 to 1995 they constituted the entirety of Sangju (see "History, above).
 They are Bukmun-dong in the northern part of town, Gyerim-dong in the northeast, Dongmun-dong to the east, Dongseong-dong to the southeast, Sinheung-dong to the south, and Namwon-dong to the west.
 Namwon-dong is the most populous, with 13,334 registered residents (2002).